buraksaiyan/inzone-legals/EULA.md

 ### 13.1 By You
 You may terminate your account at any time by:
+- Using the "Delete Account" feature within the App's settings (recommended)
 - Contacting us at feedback@1inzone.app to request account deletion
-- Ceasing use of the App
+- Ceasing use of the App and uninstalling it

 ### 13.2 By Us
 We reserve the right to suspend or terminate your account immediately, without prior notice, if you: